gohugoio/hugo/content/en/variables/git.md

 ## `.Lastmod`

 If the `.GitInfo` feature is enabled, `.Lastmod` (on `Page`) is fetched from Git i.e. `.GitInfo.AuthorDate`.
-This behaviour can be changed by adding your own [front matter configuration for dates](/getting-started/configuration/#configure-front-matter).
+This behavior can be changed by adding your own [front matter configuration for dates](/getting-started/configuration/#configure-front-matter).

 [configuration]: /getting-started/configuration/